Get a Print Quote in Seconds - Not Weeks

 • The data was read-only, which ensured security and allowed it to be used repeatedly.

 By storing the data in cache memory and making it reusable, the system avoided continually allocating new memory space for supplier data accessed from the database.
-This resulted in improved efficiency and performance, providing buyers a price and delivery date from thousands of supplier data points in less than 3 seconds.
+This improved efficiency and performance, giving buyers a price and delivery date from thousands of supplier data points in less than three seconds.

 If a supplier did update its data, we added "double insurance" to ensure that the system would always provide a buyer with an accurate price from cache memory data.
 Since the cache memory and databases are separate systems, we knew that we needed a way to keep the cache current to provide that accurate price.
 We decided to use the sub-pub model and schedule task synchronization to keep the cached data current and pricing accurate.